cart SHOPPING CART You have 0 items

 Hand Loading

-Unfortunately for hand loader’s, GP11 military ammunition uses Berdan primers.
+GP11 military ammunition uses Berdan primers.
 To reuse cases, primers must be removed hydraulically and replaced with new Berdan primers, a frustrating and time wasting affair.
-Norma brass is boxer primed and is therefore much more suitable for reloading.
+Norma and PPU brass is boxer primed and is therefore much more suitable for reloading.
 Some reloaders claim great success using .284 Winchester brass which has similar case dimensions however the rebated rim of the .284 is smaller than the GP11 and may fail to extract in some rifles.
-The GP11 cartridge does its best work when loaded with medium to medium burn rate powders such as Varget (ADI2208), however the slightly faster H4895 (ADI2206H) can prove to be more responsive.
+The GP11 cartridge does its best work when loaded with medium burn rate powders such as Varget (ADI2208) through to medium-slow burn rates such as H4350 (ADI 2209) if loading heavy weight projectiles.

 Closing Comments